bakir004/zmanger-rce/README.md

 }
 ```

-It is the responsibility of the user to assign `id`'s to each submission and the rearrange them after the API's response.
+It is the responsibility of the user to assign `id`'s to each submission and the rearrange the execution results whose `id`'s correspond to submissions `id`'s.